 IT project manager salary

-The good news for these masters of diplomacy and organization is that the starting salary midpoint for an IT project manager is $115,500.
+According to the 2019 Robert Half Technology Salary Guide, the starting salary midpoint for an IT project manager is $115,500.

 Use our Salary Calculator to adjust starting compensation for your city.